ktagilbert/katalog/_posts/2017-03-30-keeping-my-hands-busy.markdown

 6. I then let everything dry for about 10 minutes while I went and played with my dog.
 7. Then, I took the wreathe and centered it above the door knocker on my front door.
 I pushed a nail through the straw wreathe so the nail was hidden and them hammered it into the door just enough to secure my new decoration.
 I did the same for the bottom of the wreathe as well.

-That's all it took!
-Just seven steps and about 40 minutes of crafting.
-I honestly wish the project had taken longer because I still had a whole morning in front of me.
+**That's all it took!
+Just seven steps and about 40 minutes of crafting.** I honestly wish the project had taken longer because I still had a whole morning in front of me.

+For this project, I definitely recommend taking on a little tip from [Gretchen Rubin that I got from an episode of her podcast](http://gretchenrubin.com/happiness_project/2016/12/podcast-95-mis-en-place/).
+It's called practicing mis en place.
+The goal is to gather up all your crafting materials before you start your project.

+It was a huge help for me to have a clean workspace with trash bags covering my coffee table and to have all my materials right there waiting for me. **That way, I didn't have to scramble for any supplies and could just focus on the placement of my wire flowers.
+It's definitely worth a try to practice mise en place during your next DIY too!**

+I can't wait to hear in the comments what you're working on this week as well.
+Thanks for reading guys.